bpoplauschi/bpoplauschi.github.io/_posts/2021-01-20-Clean-Code-by-Uncle-Bob-part-2.markdown

 }
 ```

-- If you must write a comment, then make sure it describes the code it appears near.
+- if you must write a comment, then make sure it describes the code it appears near.
-- Where is the `8082` code?
+- where is the `8082` code?

 ## Sources